Common E-commerce Fulfillment Errors (and How to Fix Them)

 Some examples of common admin errors include:

-- Incorrect quantities listed or added to order
+- Incorrect quantities listed or added to the order.

 There's little that puts customers off quite as much as messing with the price they expect to pay.
 Even the slightest alterations during the ordering process or additional charges at checkout can lead to a KPI spike that you never want to see: soaring cart abandonment rates.